 September 13 – Matera, Alberobello

-You’re off on a fascinating full-day excursion to explore Sassi di Matera and its rock-hewn churches and dwellings known as Sassi.
-Carved into the limestone by ancient people the Sassi are suspected to be the first human settlements in Italy.
+You’re off on a fascinating full-day excursion to explore Sassi di Matera and its rock-hewn churches and dwellings known as sassi.
+Carved into the limestone by ancient people the sassi are suspected to be the first human settlements in Italy.
 The caves were homes for the people of Matera until the 1950s, when the population was relocated to more modern housing.
-The Sassi became designated a World Heritage Site in 1993.
-After lunch in Matera the excursion will continue to explore the unusual dome-shaped buildings that dot the Apulian countryside.
-In the remarkable town of Alberobello you will discover the largest concentration of these enigmatic dwellings known as Trulli.
+The sassi became designated a World Heritage Site in 1993.
+After lunch in Mater, explore the unusual dome-shaped buildings that dot the Apulian countryside.
+In the remarkable town of Alberobello, you will discover the largest concentration of these enigmatic dwellings known as trulli.
 Found nowhere else in the world, these whitewashed buildings with conical roofs are pieced together without mortar, their roofs painted with primitive Christian and pagan symbols.
-A UNESCO World Heritage Site, the Trulli cluster along Alberobello’s cobblestone streets.
-Their origins remain a mystery, but it is thought they were built in a way to thwart tax inspectors.
-The Trulli could be disassembled and reconstructed by the local people as a tax dodge.
-After returning to the hotel sit down to dinner with fellow travelers.
+A UNESCO World Heritage Site, the trulli cluster along Alberobello’s cobblestone streets.
+Their origins remain a mystery, but it is thought they were built as a way to thwart tax inspectors.
+The trulli could be disassembled and reconstructed by the local people as a tax dodge.
+After returning to the hotel, sit down to dinner with fellow travelers.
 (B,L,D)

 September 14 – Bisceglie, Trani

-Today, Meet the People during a visit to a local family that runs a traditional olive mill in Bisceglie.
-You’ll learn about its fascinating history, olive cultivation and the process of olive oil production.
+Today, Visit a family-run olive mill in Bisceglie for a guided tour.
+You’ll learn about its fascinating history, olive cultivation, and the process of olive oil production.
 After sampling the olive oil you’ll sit down to a buffet luncheon.
-Afterward motor north along the coast to Trani where you’ll see the Romanesque Cathedral of St. Nicholas dramatically perched at the Adriatic’s edge then explore the former Jewish Ghetto once home to southern Italy’s largest Jewish community.
-After returning to the hotel attend a lecture focusing on Contemporary Italy, it’s social position, recent politics as well as an overview of Italian life in Apulia.
+Afterward, motor north along the coast to Trani where you’ll see the Romanesque Cathedral of St. Nicholas dramatically perched at the Adriatic’s edge then explore the former Jewish Ghetto, once home to southern Italy’s largest Jewish community.
+After returning to the hotel, attend a lecture by your Smithsonian Journeys Expert.
 (B,L)

 September 15 – Polignano a Mare

-The day will be free of planned activities to allow you to follow your own path and explore on your own.
-As you conclude your visit to Apulia gather with fellow Smithsonian travelers for a Farewell reception and dinner at the hotel.
+The day will be free of planned activities to allow you leisure time to explore on your own.
+As you conclude your visit to Apulia, gather with fellow Smithsonian Journeys travelers for a Farewell Reception and Dinner at the hotel.
 (B,D)

 September 16 – Depart for the U.S.